Lartu/ldpl-std/README.md

 [LDPL Programming Language](https://github.com/lartu/ldpl) not included in the base language.

-The library is organized in a series of `.ldpl` files called *briefcases*, each containing new statements designed with to extend the functionality of LDPL in particular areas.
+The library is organized in a series of `.ldpl` files called *briefcases*, each containing new statements designed to extend the functionality of LDPL in particular areas.
 For example the
 `brc_lists.ldpl` briefcase includes general LIST releated statements, like `FLIP LIST` and `SORT LIST - ASCENDING`.